Washington confirms Chase Young’s injury is season-ending - NewsBreak

 1991 — The previous time Washington put together a drive of 19-plus plays as it did Sunday came 30 years ago, on the way to the franchise’s third and most recent Super Bowl title.

-Prepare for this weekend in Rivera’s return to Carolina.
-The Panthers are 2½-point favorites, according to FanDuel Sportsbook, after 34-10.
+Prepare for Cam Newton and the Panthers this weekend in Rivera’s return to Carolina.
+The Panthers are 2½-point favorites, according to FanDuel Sportsbook, after blowing out Arizona 34-10.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL